godotengine/godot-docs/learning/features/animation/introduction_2d.rst

 Overview
 --------

-The ``AnimationPlayer`` node allows you to create anything from simple to complex animations.
+The :ref:`class_AnimationPlayer` node allows you to create anything from simple to complex animations.

 In this guide you learn to: